dsalisbury1141/Heros-of-Pymoli-Pandas/README.md

 7. Count of Unique Values	Average Purchase Price	Total Number of Purchases	Total Revenue -  0	179	$3.05	780	2379.77

+How to run my code:
+1. open Jupyter Notebook run code form beginning to see data frames and plots